2013 Jersey electoral reform referendum

 A referendum on electoral reform was held on Jersey on 24 April 2013.
 Voters were offered three choices for a future electoral system, and will be asked to rank them in order of preference.
 Option B was the most preferred option, receiving 41% of votes in the first round, and 55% after second preferences were counted.
 Voter turnout was just 26%, and the proposed reforms were later rejected by the States.

 Background

 In 2012 an Electoral Commission was set up to examine potential reforms to the electoral system after a campaign by former States deputy Daniel Wimberly.
-The current system provides for a 51-seat States, with constituency size ranging from 1,200 to 98,000 residents.
-The States has three types of elected members; 29 deputies elected in constituencies of between 1,200 and 3,000 residents; constables who head the 12 parishes of Jersey; and 10 senators elected on an island-wide basis.
+The then-current system provided for a 51-seat States, with constituency size ranging from 1,200 to 98,000 residents.
+The States had three types of elected members; 29 deputies elected in constituencies of between 1,200 and 3,000 residents; constables who head the 12 parishes of Jersey; and 10 senators elected on an island-wide basis.

 The three options put to voters were:

 However, Wimberly was unhappy with the proposals, claiming that the options presented did not make the changes people wanted, as they would still not be able to choose their government.